 The valuation of the outstanding claims liabilities includes the discounting to present value at balance date of expected future claim payments.
 Any assessment of the impact of changes in interest rates on investment income must include the offsetting adjustment to claims expense for changes in discount rates adopted in outstanding claims valuations.
-A movement of 100 basis points (2021: 100 basis points) is considered highly possible in the current environment and has been applied to the sensitivity analysis.
+A movement of 100 basis points (2022:100 basis points) is considered reasonably possible and has been applied to the sensitivity analysis.
 This is disclosed in Note 19.4(b), represented by the impact of change in discount rate.